jithudbc/corporate-loan/README.md

 4)Login Component
-  After successful completion of loan application, Customer will receive a user name with password after successful Verification of business login in backend serve.
+  After successful completion of loan application, Customer will receive a email with user name and password after successful Verification of business login from backend serve.

 5) Apply-loan service:
   This service is called after filling all the information in the Apply-Loan component.